 It has been a tough decade for fans of the New York Jets.
 The team hasn’t made it to the playoffs since 2010.
-As a result, the bright lights of SNF have been foreign territory in recent times.
+As a result, the bright lights of SNF are again foreign territory in 2022.
 The Jets haven’t played in this spot since 2011.
 Here’s a look back at the last three Sunday Night tilts for the Jets.

 - Nov.
 13, 2011 — New England Patriots at Jets, Patriots 37-16

 - Oct.
 2, 2011 — Jets at Baltimore Ravens, Ravens 34-17

 - Sept.
 11, 2011 — Dallas Cowboys at Jets, Jets 27-24